truc-c/Comm-Lab-Project/Readme.txt

 P.S.

-Special thank you to James Robert (http://jiaaro.com) for his guidance.
+Special thank you to James Robert (http://jiaaro.com) for his guidance on using the pydub module/package.